 The Census 2011 documented areas where dialects of the original Kui (H), Agni (J2b), and Mundari (O) are still spoken.
-The map below shows the distribution of the various dialects.
+The map below shows distribution of the various dialects.
 The H, J2b, and O are on the East Coast, and the L are on the West Coast.
-Tamil, Telugu, and Kannada are languages of the H. They moved south along the coast.
-Malayalam is the language of the L.